 X-ray photo of the abdomen of a dog with stones in the bladder and urethra.

-UTI’s, bladder stones and pancreatitis in dogs can detrimentally affect the entire renal system.
-The pressure build up of the urine causes a backup all the way to the kidneys which can cause inflammation.
-If this continues for a long time, irreversible damage can occur (Levy et al. 1986).
+UTIs, bladder stones, and pancreatitis in dogs can detrimentally affect the entire renal system.
+The pressure buildup of the urine causes a backup all the way to the kidneys, which can cause inflammation.

 8. Medications

-When your dog is prescribed medication from your veterinarian, your vet will always inform you to keep an eye out for side effects and cease administration immediately upon spotting them.
-It can be easy to let this go in one ear and out the other, but medications can be just as dangerous as poisons for your dog.
+When your dog is prescribed medication by your veterinarian, your vet will always inform you to keep an eye out for side effects and cease administration immediately upon spotting them.

 While pain management for dogs may already be a difficult matter to deal with, unfortunately, some NSAIDs (as well as improper use of NSAIDs rather than specific medication) have been found to be directly responsible for and seen as causes of kidney failure in dogs (Lomas et al. 2015).

-NSAIDs and pain relief medications aren't the only suspects, however.
 Kidney toxicity in dogs is a potential side effect of many conventional veterinary drugs and can cause severe symptoms, including:

 • side pain